Tennessee's 6th congressional district

-Gordon retired in 2010, and Republican state senator Diane Black won the seat in a landslide, proving just how Republican this district had become.
-The 2010 redistricting made the district even more Republican, even as its longtime anchor of Murfreesboro was drawn into the neighboring 4th District.
-Since 2012, no Democrat has won an entire county within the district in any presidential, gubernatorial, senate, or congressional election.
+As of the 2022 redistricting cycle, the largest cities in the district are Hendersonville, Gallatin, Cookeville, and the eastern portions of Lebanon and Nashville.

 Composition

 The district is located in north-central Tennessee and borders Kentucky to the north.
 For the 118th and successive Congresses (based on redistricting following the 2020 census), it contains all or portions of the following counties and communities: